-It was quite busy and we weren’t sure if we would get a mooring, but luckily there was one spare although we were ready to anchor if needed, as the anchoring is apparently good anyways.
+It was quite busy and we weren’t sure if we would get a mooring, but luckily there was one spare.
+We were ready to anchor if needed, as the anchoring is apparently good anyways.

 There is a deep channel between the two Black Reefs and part way along there is a small opening into Little Black Reef – you really need to know it’s there to see it.
 Although we had timed our arrival for midday so that the sun was high to make seeing the reef easier, the weather had other ideas and it was dull grey and overcast when we arrived – oh dear.
 There was another boat ahead of us that seemed to be travelling at a speed that would indicate they knew where they were going, so we locked the plotter onto them and I followed their track in.
 From our pilot house I can’t see reef at all, so I was relying on Peter up the front with his polaroid glasses waving his arms around to make sure we didn’t get too close to any hard bits.
 The language is simple, the more frantic the waving the harder the turn that needs to be made (we did have our headsets on as well and were not just relying on interpretive semaphore).
 It turned out the channel in is quite wide enough (I just couldn’t see it), but I was really rather nervous as we were literally driving into the middle of a reef – we’ve not done this before.